 A: A DSL modem, also known as an ADSL modem, is specifically designed to work with Digital Subscriber Line (DSL) broadband connections.

-A: A fiber optic modem is a modem designed for broadband connections that utilize fiber optic cables, offering incredibly high-speed internet access.
+A: A fibre optic modem is a modem designed for broadband connections that utilize fibre optic cables, offering incredibly high-speed internet access.

 Q: What is a wireless modem?